denten-books/plain-text/1-metaphor.md

 of accessible, metaphor-driven personal computing, characterized by the use of virtual graphical objects like windows, icons, desktops, folders, and buttons.
-The Star and Daybreak workstations were some of the earliest machines to put the principles of domain blending and direct manipulation into action.
+The Star and Daybreak workstations were some of the earliest machines to put the principles of metaphoric domain blending and direct manipulation into action.
 The interface was meant to "reveal the structure" of the simulated objects intuitively, without training or lengthy written explanation.
 In Laurel's words, the mimetic interface employed "logic and aesthetics to create representations that *engage* humans in pleasurable ways" [@laurel_brenda_interface_1986, 85].
-The mimetic context is simply "the experience we desire."
+The mimetic context is simply "the experience we desire," Laurel wrote.
 Direct participation enabled actors to experience "the full pleasure of the mimetic form" [@laurel_brenda_interface_1986, 75].

 Designers advocating for direct manipulation understood the trade-offs that came with an emphasis on such immersive and mimetic experiences